- Royal Mile

 Generally speaking, the walk begins near the National Museum of Scotland area.
-Your confirmation email will have the exact meeting point details along with a map, and 24 hour phone number for any last minute issues.
+Your confirmation email will have the exact meeting point details along with a map.
 The walk typically ends near Netherbow Port.

 This walk covers about 1 mile overall at a gentle pace.
 There are occasional opportunities to sit, use the bathroom, and get something to drink if needed.

 You'll see Edinburgh Castle from the exterior, but the tour does not include an interior visit.